conradakunga/Blog/_posts/2026-05-06-working-with-mysql-using-docker.md

 The simplest way is to use a `docker-compose.yaml` file.

-Below is a simple one that will spin up an instance that will always restart unless you explicitly shut it down.
+Below is a simple file that spins up an instance that will **always restart** unless you explicitly shut it down.

 ```yaml
 services: